School of Medicine research links

 Research at the School of Medicine

-A number of major research programs at UC Davis involve collaborating scientists from multiple parts of the campus.
-These include the Cancer Center, the Center for Neuroscience, the MIND Institute, the Center for Comparative Medicine, the Center for Tissue Regeneration and Repair, the Center for Healthcare Policy and Research, the Telehealth Center, and the California Regional Primate Center.
-Other major programs exist in human genetics, genomics, pharmacogenomics and membrane biology.
+Major research programs at UC Davis involve collaborating scientists across various departments on both Davis and Sacramento campuses.
+Some of these programs include the UC Davis Clinical and Translational Science Center, the Comprehensive Cancer Center, the Center for Neuroscience, the MIND Institute, the Alzheimer’s Disease Center, the Center for Comparative Medicine, the Stem Cell Program, the Center for Healthcare Policy and Research, the Center for Health and Technology, the Center for Precision Medicine, and the California National Primate Research Center.
+Other major programs include human genetics, genomics, pharmacogenomics and membrane biology.

 We also collaborate with several affiliated research institutions, such as the Shriner's Hospital for Children, Veterans Affairs (VA) Health System, USDA Western Human Nutrition Research Center and the Lawrence Livermore National Laboratories.